Communicating the sum of sources over a network

-The following condition is sufficient for recovery of $\sum_{i \in S} X_i$ at all $t_j \in T$. \beqno \text{max-flow} (s_i - t_j) \geq 2 \text{~for all~} s_i \in S \text{~and~} t_j \in T. \eeqno Efficient algorithms for network code assignment are presented in this case as well. \item[iv)] {\it Development of a technique for structural decomposition of networks.}\\ We propose a labeling scheme for nodes and edges of the graph, that allows us to arrive at a class decomposition of the relevant networks.
-This significantly improves our ability to reason about the problem at hand.
-We believe that this technique may be of independent interest. \end{itemize} Finally, we emphasize that while we work with the {\em sum of sources function} throughout our discussions, most of our results will carry over for functions that are invariant under permutations of the sources.
+The following condition is sufficient for recovery of $\sum_{i \in S} X_i$ at all $t_j \in T$. \beqno \text{max-flow} (s_i - t_j) \geq 2 \text{~for all~} s_i \in S \text{~and~} t_j \in T. \eeqno Efficient algorithms for network code assignment are presented in this case as well.
+Note however, that the algorithms may be randomized in some cases, with a probability of success that can be made arbitrarily close to one. \end{itemize}